Good Jobs for People With Criminal Records & How to Get Them

 2. Check Your Criminal Record for Errors

-Here's a shocking fact: About half of all FBI background checks turn up out-of-date information or fail to show whether or not arrests actually resulted in convictions.*** In 2012 alone, erroneous background checks from the FBI were provided for about 600,000 job seekers.* And reports from commercial providers of background checks are also known to frequently contain inaccurate information.
+Here's a shocking fact: About half of all FBI background checks turn up out-of-date information or fail to show whether or not arrests actually resulted in convictions.7 In fact, by some estimates, over 600,000 job seekers are negatively affected by inaccurate FBI reports every year.10 And reports from commercial providers of background checks are also known to frequently contain inaccurate information.

 That's why it's essential to check your own record before employers have the chance to see it.
 You might discover that it contains false information.
 If it does, you can probably submit a request to correct the inaccuracies.
 Of course, you may need to submit multiple requests since criminal records aren't just maintained by courts and law enforcement agencies.
 They are also made available to various third parties such as commercial vendors.